 This foundational course introduces students to the practice of professional nursing through concepts, exemplars and interactive instructional strategies.
-Each student is expected to be an active participant in his/her learning.
+Each student is expected to be an active participant in their learning.
 Emphasis will be placed on caring, professional attributes including integrity, innovation and excellence that promote the holistic well-being of individuals of diverse backgrounds.
 Students will practice foundational principles of professional nursing to provide safe care.
 Students will be introduced to the nursing process, relationship-based care, evidence-based nursing, the nurse's role, and scope of practice within select acute care and community settings.

-Theory: 75 hours (5 credits) Clinical: 90 hours (2 credits)
+Theory: 75 hours (5 credits) Clinical: 90 hours (2 credits) Prerequisite/Co-Requisite: BSC201, WRT101, PSY101